 Careers with AT - join the team that works to deliver a world-class transport system, helping to make Auckland the best place to live, work and play.

 Find out about our procurement process, professional services register, current tenders, contracts awarded and upcoming work.

 Reports & publications

-Auckland Transport's public documents, including annual reports, traffic counts, design standards, manuals and guidelines.
+Auckland Transport's public documents, including annual reports, traffic counts, patronage reports, research reports and assessments.